maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 Major rewrite of the PRT and CASText systems, focus on performance and limitations of the previous systems.

 * PRTs are now true `if`-statements in the CAS and issue #150 is now handled.
+* The marks and penalty fields in the PRTs can be numbers, or other variables defined elsewhere in the question.
 * Markdown is now a supportted format and value injections into it will get correctly escaped.
 Use triple slashes for math-mode...
 * CASText2 is the new [CASText-system](../Authoring/Question_blocks.md) and it supports mixed formats and provides new blocks for declaring formats.
 * There are now means of [including external](../Authoring/Inclusions.md) code and CASText fragments from an URL.